datahua/LeetCodeNotes/README.md

 - 8.1.2022:

-Let's see where solving 600 leetcode problems lead us to!
+Let's see to where solving 600 leetcode problems would lead me to!

 - 8.10.2022:

-I found 10 leetcode problems daily are only do-able if they are all at **easy** level.
-So I lower the quota to 5, with meidum and hard level problems involvded.
+I found 10 leetcode problems daily are only do-able if they are all **easy**.
+So I lower the quota to 5, with meidum and hard level problems ones.

 So, 10 * 10 + 20 * 5 = 200 -> 200 code problems will be solved in August, some of them will be re-do multiple times to ensure the accuracy as accuracy is more important than quantity.